scalatra/scalatra-website/guides/swagger.md

 Making the API's methods, parameters, and responses visible, in an engaging, easy to understand way, can transform the process of building REST APIs.

-Swagger is a specification for documenting the behaviour of a REST API - the API's name, what resources it offers, available methods and their parameters, and return values.
+Scalatra's Swagger support allows you to auto-generate runnable documentation for a REST API - the API's name, what resources it offers, available methods and their parameters, and return values.
 The specification can be used in a standalone way to describe your API using simple JSON files.
-With a little help from annotations, Swagger-compatible frameworks can also generate all the Swagger output necessary to give you auto-generated, functional documentation.

 ### The Swagger resources file